How to Become a Speech-Language Pathologist in Alabama

 • Alabama’s Fastest Growing Occupations

-In fact, the Alabama Department of Labor predicts that the number of speech-language pathologists in the state will increase by 27.2% between 2014 and 2024– even faster than the national rate of increase for this promising field.
-The rate of growth predicted for this ten-year period is expected to lead to an average of 65 new SLP jobs becoming available in Alabama each year.
+In fact, the US Department of Labor expects the number of speech-language pathologists in the state will increase by 23% between 2020 and 2030 – even faster than the national rate of increase for this promising field.
+The rate of growth predicted for this ten-year period is expected to lead to an average of 160 new SLP jobs becoming available in Alabama each year.

 Both academic and private sector audiology and communicative disorder centers offer career opportunities for speech-language pathologists.
 Additionally, private speech-language pathology practices in Alabama include: